Back to David Vessey's Homepage

 Chair, "Rorty's Hope for Philosophy," 2006 Pacific APA, Portland, OR.

-Commentator, "From Trauma to Existence: Kierkegaard's Suffering as Source and Focus of His Philosophy," Sixth International Kierkegaard Conference, June 2005, St. Olaf College.
+Commentor, "From Trauma to Existence: Kierkegaard's Suffering as Source and Focus of His Philosophy," Fifth International Kierkegaard Conference, June 2005, St. Olaf College.

 Chair, "Peirce's Epistemology and Metaphysics," SAAP Session at the 2005 Central APA, Chicago.